Brazil court fines Cargill in case involving child labor on cocoa farms | Law-Order

 According to a decision dated Sept.
 18, seen by Reuters, from the 39th Labor Court in the northeastern state of Bahia, Cargill was also ordered to add to its contracts with Brazilian cocoa suppliers clauses to end the commercial relationship if child labor or other unlawful working conditions occur.
 The lawsuit was brought against the commodities company by local labor prosecutors.

+The court's decision was first reported by local news outlet Reporter Brasil.
+Similar lawsuits have appeared in other countries aiming to make food companies liable for cases of child labor.

-A federal judge in Washington, D.C., last year dismissed a lawsuit by eight citizens of Mali who sought to hold Hershey Co, Nestle SA, Cargill Inc and others liable for child slavery on Ivory Coast cocoa farms. ($1 = 4.9923 reais)
+A federal judge in Washington, D.C., last year dismissed a lawsuit by eight citizens of Mali who sought to hold Hershey Co, Nestle, Cargill and others liable for child slavery on Ivory Coast cocoa farms. ($1 = 4.9923 reais)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)